CCurl/s3/README.md

 *** REGISTERS and LOCALS ***
-        NOTES: - s3 allocates 10 locals at a time, [r0..r9].
-               - Register names are 1 UPPERCASE character: [A..Z].
+        NOTES: - Register names are 1 UPPERCASE character: [A..Z].
-               - Registers are stored in CELL addresses 65-91 (rA='A@, rZ='Z@).
+               - Registers are stored in CELL addresses 65-90 (rA='Al@, rZ='Zl@).
+               - s3 allocates 10 locals at a time, [r0..r9].
+rX    (--n)       n: value of register/local #3. sX    (n--)       n: value to store in register/local #3. iX    (--)        Increment register/local #3.
+dX    (--)        Decrement register/local #3.
 l+    (--)        Allocate 10 locals, [r0..r9].
-r3    (--n)       n: value of local #3. s3    (n--)       n: value to store in local #3. i3    (--)        Increment local #3.
-d3    (--)        Decrement local #3.
-l-    (--)        De-allocate the current set of locals. rC    (--n)       n: value of register C. sC    (n--)       n: value to store in register C. iC    (--)        Increment register C. dC    (--)        Decrement register C.
+l-    (--)        De-allocate the current set of locals.

 *** WORDS/FUNCTIONS ***
-        NOTES: Function/word names are variable-length UPPERCASE words.
+        NOTES: - Function/word names are variable-length UPPERCASE words.
-               Use ":_ 0(code);" to create a function with no name.
+               - Use ":_ 0(code);" to create a function with no name.
 :FUNC (--)        Define word FUNC.
 Skip until next ';'.
 :_    (--A)       Define an anonymous word.
 A: current HERE.
 Skip until next ';'.
 FUNC  (--)        Execute/call word FUNC.
 ;     (--)        End of word definition.
 Exits word at run-time.
 ^     (--)        Exit word immediately.
-        NOTE: To exit a word while inside of a loop, use 'xU^'.
+        NOTE: To exit a word while inside a loop, use 'xU^'.
               example: :LOOPTEST 100 0[n.b n71=("-out" xU^)", "];
 x?FN (--a h)      a: BYTE address of FN, h: hash for "FN"

 *** VARIABLES/CONSTANTS ***
-        NOTES: Variable/constant names are variable-length UPPERCASE words starting with 'v'.
+        NOTES: - Variable/constant names are variable-length UPPERCASE words starting with 'v'.
-               The same hash table is used for constant and function names.
+               - s3 uses the same hash table is used for constant and function names.
-               A variable reference is really just a CONSTANT interpreted as an address. vFUNCNAME will push the execution address of FUNCNAME on the stack.
+               - A variable reference is really just a CONSTANT interpreted as an address.
+               - vFUNCNAME will push the execution address of FUNCNAME on the stack.
 N:vXYZ; (N--)     N: Define variable address/constant vXYZ to be N. vXYZ    (--N)     N: value/address of vXYZ. vFUNC   (--N)     N: execution address of FUNC.